Skip Global navigation and goto content

 • Pneumococcal Infection

-The timing and spacing of vaccines is important and, if given correctly, increases their effectiveness.
-Children begin receiving vaccines at about the age of 2 months.
+The timing and spacing of immunizations is important and, if given correctly, increases their effectiveness.
+Children begin receiving immunizations at about the age of 2 months.
 By the time they are 2 years old they should have received 15 shots protecting them against a variety of diseases.
-The vaccine for Pneumococcal Conjugate is a requirement for daycare in the State of Florida.
+The immunizations for Pneumococcal Conjugate is a requirement for daycare in the State of Florida.

-Most children are covered under the federal program of vaccines for children, thereby there is no cost to parents or out-of-pocket charge.
+Most children are covered under the federal program of immunizations for children, thereby there is no cost to parents or out-of-pocket charge.

 Immunization Record Request

-To request a copy of your child's Hernando County Health Department's immunization record, the complete name, date of birth and social security number is required.
-If no immunizations are administered, when requesting the child's record, there is a $5.00 fee.
+If you would like to request a copy of your child's DOH-Hernando immunization record, the complete name, date of birth, and social security number is required.
+If no immunizations are administered when requesting the child's record, there is a $10.00 fee.

-Parents with proper identification can pick up a copy of the immunization record from any County Health Department Office in the state of Florida.
-All County Health Departments are part of the state immunization registry FLSHOTS.
-For out-of-state requests of Hernando County Health Department's immunization records or additional information please call (352) 540-6800
+Parents with proper identification can pick up a copy of the immunization record from any county health department (CHD) in the state of Florida.
+All CHDs are part of the state immunization registry FLShots.

 Adult Immunizations

-Adult immunizations are available and include tetanus, measles, mumps, rubella, varicella (chicken pox) hepatitis A and B, pneumonia vaccine, and flu shots when in season.
+Adult immunizations are available and include tetanus, measles, mumps, rubella, varicella (chicken pox) hepatitis A and B, pneumonia, and flu immunizations when in season.
 Adults immunizations are by appointment only.
-Prices for adult immunizations vary, please call (352) 540-6800 x82052 for more information.
+Prices for adult immunizations vary.
+For more information, call 352-540-6800, Ext.
+82052.